 1.4.
-Rationale of teaching and learning TMP of mathematics
+Rationale of teaching and learning TMP of Mathematics

-Teaching Methods and Practice in the options of Science and Mathematics Education (SME) provides instructional approaches in the teaching and learning of Mathematics in primary levels.
+Teaching Methods and Practice in the options of early childhood and Lower Primary education (ECLPE) provides instructional approaches in the teaching and learning of Mathematics in lower primary level.
 It focuses on learner-centered approaches with a variety of teaching methodologies that help student-teachers to effectively teach mathematical concepts, motivate and engage all learners in the classroom activities.